 Fall events in Virginia are especially enjoyable, thanks to cooler temps, fewer crowds, and beautiful fall foliage which can range from vibrant reds to glowing oranges and golden yellows.

 Virginia Beach Oceanfront

-Performances are free, except for the headliner acts on the 5th Street Main Stage and the 24th Street stage, and the 31st Street Park.
+Performances are free, except for the headliner acts on the 5th Street Main Stage, the 17th Street park, the 24th Street stage, and the 31st Street Park.
 You'll need tickets for these, and they run from $15-$25 in advance, and $20-$30 on the day of the show (the Sunday acts are the most expensive ones).
 Kids 12 and under are free with a paying adult.

 17th Street Park